Moerbeke Sugar Factory: Refining activities

 In 1913, the factory was expanded in order to produce white sugar instead of raw sugar.
 Up till then, it had produced raw sugar, which had to be refined by a sugar refinery before it could be sold to consumers.
 After the changes, the factory produced sugar that was so pure that it could be sold directly to consumers and manufacturers.
 Engineer Paul Lippens was instrumental in this change.

 Zeeuwsch-Vlaamsche Tramweg Maatschappij

 In June 1911 the Zeeuwsch-Vlaamsche Tramweg Maatschappij was founded in Terneuzen.
-It planned to connect the western and eastern parts of Zeelandic Flanders, but it also planned a line from Hontenisse to Zelzate.
+It planned to connect the western and eastern parts of Zeelandic Flanders, but also wanted to ease transport of sugar beet.
 The management had two members of the Lippens family, but also representatives from the Wittouck factory in Zelzate.
-Sucrerie de Moerbeke participated, and so in 1916 the Tramway Drieschouwen - Moerbeke was opened.
-Its prime objective was the transport of sugar beet to Moerbeke.
-The line was broken up in 1949.
+Sucrerie de Moerbeke participated, and so in 1916 the Drieschouwen–Moerbeke Line was opened.
+The line primarily served to transport sugar beet to Moerbeke, but it also transported passengers for while.
+The line was closed down in 1949.